Iran: Human Rights Council must convene a special session

 Sudan Flag from UXWing

-Sudanese authorities are systemically denying access to identification documents, especially passports, to human rights defenders, political opponents and peace advocates calling for an end to the war, a sustainable peace, and democratic transition.
+Sudanese authorities are systemically denying access to identification documents, especially passports, to human rights defenders, political opponents, and peace advocates calling for an end to the war, a sustainable peace, and a democratic transition.

 There have also been targeted incidents where certain citizens of Sudan were denied their identification documents because of their ethnicity, especially those residing outside Sudan.

-The General Administration of Passports continues to refrain from executing the decision, without any written legal basis, and persists in refusing or obstructing in issuing or renewing passports for a number of citizens, especially political leaders and human rights activists.
+The General Administration of Passports continues to refrain from executing the decision, without any written legal basis, and persists in refusing or obstructing the issuing or renewing of passports for a number of citizens, especially political leaders and human rights activists.

 This systemic obstruction by actors within the executive bodies, linked to the former regime, are part of a broader resurgence of figures affiliated with the previous government gaining control over the security services and civil administration in Sudan.

-Our organisations call on the Sudanese authorities to open immediate and transparent investigations into the obstruction of the Ministry of Interior decision, and holding those responsible accountable; and to end this discrimination and comply with its constitutional and international obligations.
+Our organisations call on the Sudanese authorities to open immediate and transparent investigations into the obstruction of the Ministry of Interior’s decision, to hold those responsible accountable, and to end this discrimination and comply with its constitutional and international obligations.

 Signatories: